Mariners Church: Congregation and style of worship

-In 2016, Mariners averaged about 17,000 attendees per week among its five campuses, making it one of the largest churches in the United States.
+In 2016, Mariners averaged about 13,861 attendees per week among its seven campuses, making it one of the largest churches in the United States.
 The church's membership has been described as "drawn from two affluent, predominately white communities, [and having] a generous sprinkling of the financially successful and socially prominent."
 According to Beshore, “Many of these people work in the business world.
-They’re pragmatic; either something works or it doesn’t.
-They’re aggressive, not passive, searchers.
+They're pragmatic; either something works or it doesn't.
+They're aggressive, not passive, searchers.
 So they find out real quick if we’re real."
 Like many megachurches, it has a casual style of worship.
 Beshore preached a series of sermons with the theme that "Jesus hates religion."

 Outreach

 Mariners actively serves both locally and globally to meet the needs of others, enlisting hundreds of church attenders to participate in active partnerships with Lighthouse Community Center, Orange County Rescue Mission, as well as the operation of its own food pantry and onsite thrift store.